A Guide to the Differences Between the Spanish Verbs Ser and Estar

 Ellos están comiendo pizza en el parque.

 Here we’re explaining what they are doing right now.
-We always use estar in present progressive “-ing” situations.
+We always use estar as the auxiliary verb to form the present progressive, equivalent to using “-ing” in English.

 Situation 25: At a party